2010 Washington Nationals season: Draft

-The 2010 Major League Baseball First-Year Player Draft took place from June 7 to June 9.
+The 2010 Major League Baseball draft took place from June 7 to June 9.
 With their first pick – the first pick overall – the Nationals selected outfielder Bryce Harper.
 Other notable players the Nationals selected were pitcher Sammy Solis (second round, 51st overall), pitcher A. J. Cole (fourth round, 116th overall), pitcher Matt Grace (eighth round, 236th overall), pitcher Aaron Barrett (ninth round, 266th overall), and pitcher Robbie Ray (12th round, 356th overall).

 Roster

 Attendance

 The Nationals drew 1,828,066 fans at Nationals Park in 2010, a slight improvement over their 2009 attendance.
 However, it placed them 14th in attendance for the season among the 16 National League teams, down from 13th the previous year.
 Their highest attendance at a home game was on April 5, when they drew 41,290 for a game against the Philadelphia Phillies on Opening Day, while their lowest was 10,999 for a game against the Houston Astros on September 20.
 Their average home attendance was 22,569 per game, their lowest since arriving in Washington in 2005.